dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-14-0.md

 :::caution Custom Materializations

-This guide assumes that you are using the built-in archive materialization.
+This guide assumes that you are using the built-in archive <Term id="materialization" />.
 If you are using a custom archive materialization, see the section on "Migrating archives manually" below.

 :::